SADA: Safe and Adaptive Aggregation of Multiple Black-Box Predictions in Semi-Supervised Learning: SADA for inference

 Second, consider the restricted case where the predictions are deterministic functions of the available feature $\X$, i.e., $Y_k=\wh f_k(\X)$.
-Then the best prediction one can expect to fit the outcome is the conditional mean, $\mE(Y\mid \X)$, which minimizes the mean squared error between $Y$ and $f(\X)$.
+In this setting, the best possible prediction of the outcome is the conditional mean $\mE(Y\mid \X)$, which minimizes the mean squared error between $Y$ and any function $f(\X)$.
 Assume that $\wh Y_1 \equiv \mE(Y\mid \X)$.
-As shown in \Cref{sec:app_supp_mean}, the optimal weight in this case also equals $\bm\omega^\opt = (1,0,\dots,0)\trans \cdot (N-n)/N$.
-We show in the following proposition that $\wh\theta^\safe$ achieves the semiparametric efficiency bound (see \Cref{sec:eif} for the definition).
+As shown in Supplementary Section~\ref{sec:app_supp_mean}, the optimal weight is again $\bm\omega^\opt = (1,0,\dots,0)\trans \cdot (N-n)/N$.
+In this case, $\widehat\theta^{\sada}$ attains the smallest possible asymptotic variance among regular estimators and therefore achieves the semiparametric efficiency bound; see Supplementary Section~\ref{sec:eif} for the definition and Supplementary Section~\ref{sec:app_supp_mean} for its derivation.
+A formal statement of adaptivity for general estimands is provided in \Cref{thm:adaptivity}.